dangooddd/chosen.nvim/doc/chosen.md

 })
 ```

-If you have issues because of cursor change:
+If you have issues because of cursor changes:
 ```lua
 vim.api.nvim_set_hl(0, "ChosenCursor", { link = "Cursor" })
 ```